funkybob/formulation/README.md

 - kezabelle for the name
 - bradleyayers for ideas on supporting multiple fields.
-- SmileyChris for the idea to hoik useful values off the field and into context
+- SmileyChris for the idea to "explode" fields into the context